ldenholm/SDL_INIT/Readme.md

 # :palm_tree: SDL_INIT Learning Simple Direct Media Layer :palm_tree:

-This project serves as a playground for me to experiment and learn the SDL graphics API.
+This project serves as a playground for me to experiment with and learn the SDL graphics API.

 ## The plan